 d) Cannot be determined

-Explanation: When voltage across a capacitor increases, the charge stored in it also increases because charge is directly proportional to voltage, capacitance being the constant of proportionality.
+Explanation: When the voltage across a capacitor increases, the charge stored in it also increases because a charge is directly proportional to voltage, capacitance being the constant of proportionality.

 7. When will capacitor fully charged?

 a) When the voltage across its plates is half the voltage from ground to one of its plates

 b) When current through the capacitor is a 1/root2 time its value